How to Rebuild Transaction Log in SQL Server with Corrupted or Deleted Data?

 Preventive Tips

-• Maintain proper indexes in the SQL Server to avoid log file errors.
+• Maintain proper indexes in the SQL Server to avoid SQL rebuild log file requirements.
 Index & log file issues are complementary to each other.

 • Regular SQL primary data, secondary data & log data audit can help identify the errors in the early stages.
 Frequent monitoring actually works a lot.